-That isn't just inefficient.
+That's worse than inefficient.
 It's a stewardship problem.

-From Spreadsheets to Stewardship Why Analytics Matter Now
+From Spreadsheets to Stewardship: Why Analytics Matter Now

-A workbook can calculate interest, summarize note balances, and support a board packet.
-What it can't do well is act as a dependable operating system for a ministry lender that must reconcile loans, notes, cash, and accounting every day.
-Once your team relies on exports, rekeying, and side schedules, you're operating on delay and trust instead of control.
+The old spreadsheet model survives because it feels familiar.
+It also hides risk.
+A workbook can calculate interest, summarize note balances, and feed a board packet.
+What it can't do is serve as a dependable operating system for a ministry lender that has to reconcile loans, notes, cash, and accounting every day.
+Once your team runs on exports, rekeying, and side schedules, you're operating on delay and trust instead of control.

 Stewardship requires current visibility

 The core issue isn't technology.
 It's whether leadership can see the true condition of the fund in time to act.
-A board should be able to ask simple questions and get clear answers.
+A board should be able to ask simple questions and get clear answers:

-- Loan health: Which credits need attention now, not after month-end?
+- Loan health: which credits need attention now, not after month-end?

-- Investor obligations: What redemptions or maturities are coming into view?
+- Investor obligations: what redemptions or maturities are coming into view?

-- Cash readiness: Can the fund meet draws, interest payments, and withdrawals without scrambling?
+- Cash readiness: can the fund meet draws, interest payments, and withdrawals without scrambling?

-If those answers depend on a few staff members knowing which tab to trust, the process is fragile.
+If those answers depend on a few staff knowing which tab to trust, the process is fragile.

 Why this matters for a CEF board